danielwalke/MPA_Pathway_Tool/README.md

 <a name="description"/>

 ## 1. Description
-The MPA_Pathway_Tool is implemented in Java and ReactJS.
+The MPA_Pathway_Tool is a user-friendly, stand-alone web application.It was implemented in Java and ReactJS.
 It is freely available on http://www.mpa_pathway_tool.ovgu.de/.
 - allows **user-friendly creation of user-defined pathways** and **mapping of experimental data** on them

 <a name="structure"/>

-## 2. Structure
+## 2. Structure of the MPA_Pathway_Tool
 The MPA_Pathway_Tool consists of the ["Pathway-Creator"](#pathwayCreator) and the ["Pathway-Calculator"](#pathwayCalculator).

 <a name="pathwayCreator"/>